itkrivoshei/Libft/README.md

 # Libft School 21 project
 My own C library for School 21 projects
 ## Build
-- To compile
+- To compile and generate a static C library named libft.a
-  - `make` (It generates a static C library named libft.a)
+  - `make`
 - To remove objects:
   - `make clean`
 - To remove objects and binary file (program):